wengwz/Xilinx-XDMA-Host-Software/README.md

 01:00.0 Serial controller: Xilinx Corporation Device 7021     # Xilinx PCIe-XDMA(AXI-Stream)
 ...                                                           # other devices
 ```
-In most cases, once FPGA is programed by a new bitstream file, you need to reboot your host PC so that it can rescan PCIe devices and recognize your FPGA.
-But if your FPGA has been recognized successfully before and you don't change the **PCIe:Bars** configuration of XDMA IP in the new bitstream, you can run following commands to rescan PCIe devices:
+In most cases, once FPGA is programed by a new bitstream file, you need to reboot your host PC so that it can rescan PCIe devices and find your FPGA.
+But if your FPGA has been recognized successfully before and you don't change the **PCIe:Bars** configuration of XDMA in the new bitstream, you can just run following commands to rescan PCIe devices:
 ```
 $ sudo -i
 $ echo 1 > /sys/class/pci_bus/0000:02/device/remove
 $ echo 1 > /sys/bus/pci/rescan
 $ exit
 ```
-After executing commands above, you need to run `lspci` again and if you can't find your FPGA, you'd better try to reboot your host PC.
+After executing commands above, you need to run `lspci` again and if you still can't find your FPGA, you'd better try to reboot your host PC.
 **Note**: you may need to change `0000:02` to the number corresponding to your FPGA device.
 You can find these number from the output of `lspci`.
 For example, you need to use `0000:01` if you get the output of `lspci` as shown above.

 Once you have check that your FPGA is recognized successsfully after programming, you can load XDMA driver by: